ningjin00/MABDT/README.md

 ### Contact  us

-If I have any inquiries or questions regarding our work, please feel free to contact us at [wyb@chd.edu.cn](mailto:wyb@chd.edu.cn).
+If I have any inquiries or questions regarding our work, please feel free to contact us at [ningjin@cdut.edu.cn](ningjin@cdut.edu.cn).